This easy chocolate banana bread recipe is moist and rich. Chocolate bread is the perfect recipe for brunch, a snack, or even dessert!

 - ½ cup walnuts

-- 3 to 4 very ripe bananas (1 cup total)
+- 3 to 4 very ripe bananas (enough for 1 cup total)

 - 1 large egg

 - 1 teaspoon baking soda

 - Preheat oven to 350°F. Butter a 9×5-inch loaf pan.

 - Mash the bananas in the bottom of a large bowl, enough for 1 cup.
 Melt the butter, then whisk it into the bananas along with the brown sugar, egg, and vanilla extract.

 - Add the baking soda, kosher salt, all-purpose flour, and Dutch-process cocoa powder to the bowl and stir together with a spoon.

 - Pour the batter into the loaf pan and top with chopped walnuts.